 Rudeness, bad language, and unkind personal remarks are always out of order.
 Similarly, as you have a good question, just ask it.
 We don't need or want detailed explanations of how much you need help, how urgent it is for you, or how grateful you will be for attention.

 You are asked to post on Statalist using your full real name, including given name(s) and a family name, such as "Ronald Fisher" or "Gertrude M. Cox".
 Giving full names is one of the ways in which we show respect for others and is a long tradition on Statalist.
 It is also much easier to get to know people when real names are used.

 If you overlook this on first registration, it is easy to fix.
 Click on “Contact us” located at the bottom right-hand corner of every page.

-8. Cross-posting to other forums
+8. May I cross-post to other forums?

 But if you do post elsewhere, we ask that you provide cross-references in URL form to searchable archives.
 That way, people interested in your question can quickly check what has been said elsewhere and avoid posting similar comments.
 Being open about cross-posting saves everyone time.

 If your question was answered well elsewhere, please post a cross-reference to that answer on Statalist.